 The Natural Resources Management program develops professional skills that employers tell us are the most important traits they look for in new employees.
 These traits are developed through a broad base of classes in the natural sciences, social sciences and humanities, communication, and quantitative and qualitative problem-solving skills.
 The majority of work scheduled during the first two years (lower division) is in these areas.
 This major prepares students to be well-rounded natural resources managers and prepares them with a foundation for future graduate degree work.

 Natural Resources Management offers a wide variety of employment opportunities.
 Our graduates are working throughout the United States in public agencies, private industry, and for nonprofit organizations.
 Their duties range from recreation planning for state park agencies to recreation management in federal wilderness areas, and from watershed hydrologists to land managers maintaining surface water quality.

-Students interested in more information are encouraged to review the FNRM Undergraduate Student Handbook (PDF) and the Handbook for Effective, Professional Communication (PDF).
+Students interested in more information are encouraged to review the SRM Undergraduate Student Handbook and the Handbook for Effective, Professional Communication (PDF).

 The Summer Program is required for all NRM B.S. degree candidates.
 Students who completed an A.A.S. degree from the ESF Ranger School meet this requirement through transfer credits.
 The program is a four-week session that begins at the end of May and lasts through late June.
 It is taught at ESF's Wanakena Campus in the Adirondacks.
 The program consists of one course: FOR 304 Adirondack Field Studies.
 Students must complete the summer program before the junior year.